alevchuk/minibank/litecoin/README.md

 So, at least for now, I'm switching to testing LND with Litecoin.

-# Update: 2019-09-06

-Nevermind, LTC does not even have a discoverable testnet https://github.com/lightningnetwork/lnd/issues/1542

-And it's LND mainnet is tiny https://ltc.roska.life/

-# Archive before 2019-09-06

 Also it will be easier to get bootstrapped on Litecoin mainnet because the fees are ~0.10 USD per transaction and chain size is 10x smaller (currently 18.95 GB on Litecoin vs 213.10 GB on Bitcoin).